 - Virginia-Highland Summerfest, an annual neighborhood music and art festival and 5k run

-Chastain Park – Atlanta Neighborhood with the Best Schools
+Chastain Park – Best Neighborhood in Atlanta for Families with Great Schools

 About one-third of the residents of Chastain Park are under 18.
-This small community is one of the best Atlanta neighborhoods for kids thanks not only to its parks and amenities but its great schools.
+This small community is one of the best neighborhoods in Atlanta for families thanks not only to its parks and amenities but its great schools.
 Kids living in Chastain Park attend the highly rated Jackson Elementary School, Sutton Middle School, and either North Atlanta High School or Riverwood International Charter School, one of Atlanta’s top-rated schools.

 Top amenities in Chastain Park: